fbielejec/fbielejec.github.io/_posts/2020-07-01-rust-opencv-eye-center-localisation.md

 Ever since finding [OpenCV Rust bindings](https://github.com/twistedfall/opencv-rust/) I've been looking for a good project to try it out.
 Than a [friend](https://github.com/jpmonettas/) sparked my curiosity when talking about gesture recognition project he was implementing.

-This inspired me to create a tool which can track your eye movements and translate it to mouse cursor movements.
+This inspired me to create a tool which can read frames from the camera, track eye movements and translate them to mouse cursor movements.
 I reckoned Rust would be a perfect choice for writing performant, numerical code.
 First step would be to implement an algorithm responsible for tracking the location of eye center in a frame (the pupil), and this blog post is describing one possible approach.